 Your general practitioner (GP) usually determines what medical treatment you need to manage your condition and symptoms.
-They will provide you with the appropriate medication, organise tests, refer you to allied healthcare (e.g. physiotherapist, dietician) and/or other non-specialist treatments as required.
+They will provide you with the appropriate medication, organise tests, refer you to allied healthcare (e.g. physiotherapist, dietitian) and/or other non-specialist treatments as required. test

 If your GP decides you need to see a medical specialist for an opinion, you will have the option of being referred to a public or private medical specialist.
 In the public system, the GP will send a referral letter about your condition and treatment to the nearest hospital that has the resources to manage your condition.